 - A letter from the Veterans Administration, Department of Defense, or a

-- Armed Forces Branch of Service verifying POW status; o
+- Armed Forces Branch of Service verifying POW status; or a

 - Military Medical ID Card showing POW status (a copy is acceptable); or

-Purple Heart License Plate: Intended to honor recipients of the Purple Heart Award that were wounded in action. $10.00 per two-year period registration period, $20.00 for four-year registration period (new vehicles).
+Purple Heart License Plate: Intended to honor recipients of the Purple Heart Award that were wounded in action.
+There is a $10.00 fee per two-year period, $20.00 for four-year registration period (new vehicles).
 Fee goes to Department of Oregon Military Order of Purple Heart.